thundermagic/sonarr_netimport/README.md

 * SONARR_PORT: Port number for sonarr. default is 8989
 * SONARR_API_KEY: API key for sonarr
 * SYNC_INTERVAL: Interval at which to sync tv series from TVBD with sonarr in seconds
+* SEARCH_MISSING_EPISODES: If to search for missing episode.
+Enter 1 for True.
+Any other value is False
+* QUALITY_PROFILE_ID: Quality profile.
+Profile `any` has ID of 1.
+* MONITORED: If to monitor the series.
+Enter 1 for True.
+Any other value is False
+* ROOT_FOLDER_PATH: root folder where series will be stored.

 #### Optional.
 These are for email notification
 * EMAIL_ADDRESS: Sender email address